Every business needs a website.

 Fix it fast, but don’t feel the need to perfect it now.”

-You can develop your content last.
+You can develop your website content when the design is done.

-You don’t create your website and then ‘squeeze in’ the content.
+You don’t create your website and then ‘squeeze’ in the content.
 Content is your website — and not just the words.
 Content includes images, videos, podcasts and other media.
 You’ve got a lot of options, so think about how best you can tell your story.

 First write, imagine, experiment, draw and sketch your content.
 Then let design decisions flow from this.